hammer-space/csi-plugin/README.md

 File-backed Mounted (filesystem) volume
 - Storage is exposed to the container as a directory
-- Exists as a special device file on a Hammerspace share (backing share) which contains a file-system
+- Exists as a special device file on a Hammerspace share (backing share) which contains a filesystem

 Mounted (shared filesystem) volume
 - Storage is exposed to the container as a directory